Cherokee Park Drainage Network

 Cherokee Park is located within the City of Madison between the Cherokee Marsh North and South Units.
 Naturally, water is a key feature of the area and understanding its ebb and flow is critical for the storm water and surface water management, as well as ground water connectivity.
 With this in mind, we went on to create a map showing a broader view of the area's drainage networks and flood zones, and how they relate to the neighborhood.

-Now under construction, the Badger Hollow Solar Farm will be located on approximately 3,500 acres in rural southwestern Wisconsin.
+Now under construction, a large solar farm will be located on approximately 3,500 acres in rural southwestern Wisconsin.
 Contracting through Drone Base, we've mapped over 1,800 acres of the project so far.
 That's a lot of acreage to map for a single drone (and pilot), and keeping the drone in our line of sight, and minimizing battery swaps, can be quite challenging.
 To address these issues, we mapped out specific flight zones and accessible take off and landing sites, which helps to minimize those risks, and speed up photo acquisition time.

 Shining Oaks Conservancy